Effective atypical intersections and applications to orbit closures: Introduction to variations of mixed Hodge structures: period maps and Zilber-Pink

 \subsection{Notations}

 First of all some general notations/conventions.
 In this section an algebraic variety $S$ is a reduced scheme of finite type over the field of complex numbers, not necessarily irreducible.
 If $S$ is an algebraic (resp. analytic) variety, by a subvariety $Y \subset S$ we always mean a \emph{closed} algebraic (resp. analytic) subvariety.
+(Usually we assume $S$ to be smooth and consider subvarieties that are not necessarily smooth themselves).
 A pure $\Q$-Hodge structure of weight $n$ on a finite dimensional $\Q$-vector space $V_\Q$ is a decreasing filtration $F^\bullet$ on the complexification $V_\C$ such that $V_\C= \oplus_{p\in \Z} F^{p} \oplus \overline{F^{n-p}}$.
 The category of pure $\mathbb{Q}$-Hodge-structures is Tannakian, and the category of polarizable pure $\mathbb{Q}$-Hodge-structures is semisimple (all pure Hodge structures appearing in this paper will be polarizable).
 Recall that the Mumford--Tate group $\MT(V) \subset \GL(V)$ of a $\mathbb{Q}$-Hodge structure $V$ is the Tannakian group of the Tannakian subcategory $\langle V\rangle ^\otimes$ of $\mathbb{Q}$-Hodge structures generated by $V$.
 Equivalently, it is the smallest $\mathbb{Q}$-algebraic subgroup of $\GL(V)$ whose base-change to $\mathbb{R}$ contains the image of $h: \mathbb{S} \to \GL(V_{\mathbb{R}})$ (here $\mathbb{S}$ denotes the \emph{Deligne torus}, i.e. the Weil restriction to $\R$ of the complex multiplicative group).
 It is also the fixator in $\GL(V)$ of the Hodge tensors for $V$.
 As $V$ is polarised, this is a reductive group.
 See for example \cite{2021arXiv210708838B} for more Hodge-theoretic details.
 We will recall below in more detail the case of VMHS, but assuming some familiarity with the pure setting.
 As a reference for Tannakian categories we refer to the article of Deligne and Milne from \cite{zbMATH03728195} and for general facts in Hodge theory to \cite{MR0498551}.
 For basic knowledge on variations of \emph{mixed} Hodge structures and \emph{mixed} Mumford–Tate domains, we refer for example to \cite[\S 2-5]{2021arXiv210110938G} and also to \cite{zbMATH00047436}.